Moataz35/Image-editor/README.md

 ###### Formula
  We will just invert the color values (set the values to 255 - color value).

+## Merging images
+ With this filter we will be able to merge two images horizontally or vertically.

+###### Fommula
+ First we will resize the big image (the one which has the bigger height in case of merging horizontally) to make it equal to the smaller one.
+ After that we will use a vector to save the new pixels of the new big image.

 ## Flipping image
  Flipping an image involves mirroring its content horizontally or vertically.